kozmoai/glent-deploy-aws/backstage-plugins/plugins/scaffolder-backend-module-aws-apps/README.md

 ...
   steps:
     ...
-    # Get data about the GLENT on AWS platform
+    # Get data about the OPA on AWS platform
-    - id: glentGetPlatformInfo
+    - id: opaGetPlatformInfo
-      name: Get GLENT platform information
+      name: Get OPA platform information
-      action: glent:get-platform-metadata
+      action: opa:get-platform-metadata
     ...

 ```

 ### Get Platform Parameters

-The `glent:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the GLENT on AWS platform so that their values can be used by other template actions.
+The `opa:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the OPA on AWS platform so that their values can be used by other template actions.

 The action will return a `params` response as an object containing a map of SSM parameters.